 Another of the shirts, this time displayed in Millinocket at the Community Vigil.

 As this shirt says, the project speaks of pain… And hope.

-Each year, Spruce Run proudly takes part in our local Take Back the Night event.
+Each year, Spruce Run-Womancare Alliance proudly takes part in our local Take Back the Night event.
 Cohosted by the University of Maine’s Student Women’s Organization and the Safe Campus Project, this event brings together members of the campus community and beyond to rally against sexual violence and domestic abuse.
 We hope to see you next October.
-To read the Bangor Daily News’ story on the 2009, click here–and check out the pictures below!
+To read the Bangor Daily News’ story in 2009, click here–and check out the pictures below!